Antonio Ledesma

-Antonio Javellana Ledesma, (born March 28, 1943) is a Filipino Roman Catholic clergyman who served as the Archbishop of the Metropolitan Archdiocese of Cagayan de Oro in the Philippines from 2006 to 2020.
+Antonio Javellana Ledesma, (born March 28, 1943) is a Filipino Catholic prelate who served as the archbishop of the Archdiocese of Cagayan de Oro in the Philippines from 2006 to 2020.

 Early life

 Born on March 28, 1943, in Iloilo City, Philippines.
 He spent his elementary years at St. Aloysius School and later at the Ateneo de Manila.
 Since then, he remained with the Ateneo until he finished his degree in history and government, graduating magna cum laude in 1963.

 He studied philosophy and theology at the Loyola House of Studies from 1966 to 1968 and from 1970 to 1973, respectively.
 He attained his master's degree in political science from the University of the Philippines.
 He attended the University of Wisconsin–Madison in the United States, completing his doctorate in development in 1980.

 Ministry

 Priesthood

 On May 30, 1963, Ledesma entered the Society of Jesus.
 He was ordained priest on April 16, 1973.

 He served as an assistant parish priest in Siay, Zamboanga Sibugay, from 1980 to 1981.
 From 1982 to 1996, he worked as a professor and was assigned to various positions in Xavier University.
 He taught sociology, economics, and religious studies.